zuldeveloper2023/PreVectorChunks/README.md

 # 📚 PreVectorChunks
-> AI Based light utility for document chunking is finally here!!

 > A lightweight utility for **document chunking** and **vector database upserts** — designed for developers building **RAG (Retrieval-Augmented Generation)** solutions.

 ---